irembezci/ai-llm-security/prompt-injection.md

 Such directive expressions can be embedded into external sources in various ways.
 For example, they may appear in a section unrelated to the main content of a web page such as a footnote, comment section, or seamlessly woven into visible text as if it were a natural sentence.
 From the user’s perspective, this content may appear to be a normal explanation, a technical note, or contextual information and may not attract attention.

 The artificial intelligence model, however, evaluates all text on the page as input without considering visibility or contextual separation.
 Therefore, this directive expression is treated no differently from the rest of the content and may be interpreted as an instruction that must be followed.

+The external source used in this scenario does not have to be a web page.
+The same mechanism can occur through a publicly accessible PDF file.
+For example, a directive instruction can be hidden within the normal text of a PDF document.
+This PDF may be presented as a report, technical document, guide or resume that appears entirely benign.

+The user downloads this PDF from the internet and asks the artificial intelligence model to summarize, analyze, or evaluate the document.
+While processing the PDF content to fulfill this request, the model also treats the embedded directive as part of the input.
+Especially when the PDF is converted to text via OCR, the directive appears to the model as ordinary text and cannot be separated from the rest of the content.

+In such examples, the issue does not stem from the user’s request, but from the content the model is instructed to read.
+Whether the external source is a web page or a PDF file, the model cannot assess the trustworthiness or origin of the content and may therefore treat the embedded directive as a valid command.
+This forms the basis of the indirect prompt injection mechanism.

 ## Use of Advanced Bypass Techniques